10 Caribbean Beaches to Walk

 3 Meads Bay, Anguilla

-Meads Bay, on the north side of Anguilla, really is an aerobic challenge – in places the sand is so thick you’ll be stumbling along up to your ankles.
+Meads Bay, on the northern side of Anguilla, really is an aerobic challenge – in places the sand is so thick you’ll be stumbling along up to your ankles.
 The beach is steadily being developed, but it is by no means full and there are some lovely sections of empty sand to walk.
 But it is most magical for its clear sea, particularly when the fish fry come out to play – as the waves rise, faces like marbled green glass, these tiny fellers ‘sew’ in and out of the face of the wave in a miniature stream of darts.
 Anguilla has so much sand, that you can just as easily try the south coast, where Rendezvous Bay, another mile of excellent sand, segues into Cove Bay.

 4 Alabaster Bay, Eleuthera, The Bahamas